Undecillion0/ALL-REQUIREMENTS-FOR-GORILLA-TAG-MODS/README.md

 # ALL-REQUIREMENTS-FOR-GORILLA-TAG-MODS
+# YOU NEED A VR HEADSET FOR THIS AND GORILLA TAG ON STEAM FOR 20$

 These are all the requirements for gorilla tag mods

-YOU NEED A VR HEADSET FOR THIS AND GORILLA TAG ON STEAM FOR 20$